greim/Backbone-Subscriptions/readme.md

 The above shows an example of making a view respond to cross-window communication messages originating at `window`.
 Similar use cases include subscribing to page visibility or focus changes, device orientation changes, window resize, incoming data from websockets, window scroll, local storage mutations, etc.

-## Key concepts
+## Core concepts

-The key concept of Backbone subscriptions — and what differentiates it from similar libraries — is its reliance on the DOM as the system of record for views.
+What differentiates this from similar libraries is its reliance on the DOM as the system of record for views.
 No internal reference map is used to track which instance subscribes to what.
 Rather, subscribing views are lazily discovered at publish-time via the DOM.
 This is possible because view elements are given the classname 'subscriber'.